 After being sworn in by the attorney for the Planning Commission, Ms. Anna Legates testified that she attended the second meeting on definitions with Mr. Rick Judge presiding.
 Ms. Legates believes that for Dewey Beach the FAR in the NR district is 1.0, and is 1.2 in other zoning districts.
 Ms. Legates advocated for the position presented by Mr. Judge in order to prevent the construction of box-type homes.

-With no further testimony from the public, the chairman Paraskewich asked that the public hearing beclosed.
-Commissioner Mike Harmer moved that the hearing beclosed; Commissioner McKinney seconded the motion.
+With no further testimony from the public, the chairman Paraskewich asked that the public hearing be closed.
+Commissioner Mike Harmer moved that the hearing be closed; Commissioner McKinney seconded the motion.
 The motion was passed by unanimous vote of the commissioners.

 OLD BUSINESS